thuya-cms/thuya-cms.github.io/docs/development/content-field-definition.md

 export default new EmailAddressContentFieldDefinition();
 ```

 The above example will create a content field definition that will validate the input content to see if it is a valid email address.
-For valid input it will convert the string to lower case.
+For valid input, it will convert the string to lowercase.
 It can be used in any content definition for email fields.

-All other simple types like numeric, date and boolean can be defined the same way.
-Arrays and groups are a little more complex, so let's take a look at it as well.
+All other simple types like numeric, date, and boolean can be defined the same way.
+Arrays and groups are a little more complex, so let's take a look at them as well.

 ## Define an array

-Let's assume we would like to collect email address of users in a content, who are authorized to edit it.
+Let's assume we would like to collect the email address of users in a content, who are authorized to edit it.
 To achieve it we need an array of email addresses.
-Luckily we already have the content field definition for email address, so only the array content field definition is required.
+Luckily we already have the content field definition for email addresses, so only the array content field definition is required.

 ```typescript
 import { ArrayContentFieldDefinition } from "@thuya/framework";